naturalis/nba-docs/NBA Service descriptions.rst

   Name          Description
   ===========   =========================================================================================================
   _andOr        - _andOr instructs NBA to use logical operator AND (conjunction) for multiple indexed field search
-                - example: <base url>/taxon/search/?genus=Parus&species=major&_andOr=AND
+                - example: <base url>/taxon/search/?genus=Parus&species=major&_andOr=OR
-                - default setting: _andOr=AND
+                - default NBA setting andOr: AND (for requests without _andOr parameter)
   ===========   =========================================================================================================

 *Responses*

  *basic response structure*
-  The xsd structure of a taxon response can be viewed here (document reference to be added, reengineer xsd structure from xml with xml spy).
+   The basic structure of the responses can be viewed in the subsequent example section.

 *Examples*